dparksports/aruco-arkit-opencv/README.md

 7. Once sucessfully a marker pose is estimated, you should see a solid-colored cube placed over the marker.

 8. Add additional markers in the scene.
-- Each marker should be placed with a unique colored cube.
+- Each marker should be placed with a uniquely colored cube.

 ## Known Issues & Improvements